 - Flours: Whole wheat, oat, chickpea.

-Hack: Choose 5–6 core staples and rotate recipes around them.
+Choose five or six core staples and rotate recipes around them.

 Tips: